SurajD811/TisoStudioAssignment/README.md

 - HTML reports are generated post-execution.
 - Screenshots of failed test cases are saved in the project directory for debugging purposes.

-📸 Example Output:
-- Voter roll PDFs downloaded to your configured folder.